3D-Wizards-Inc/3D-Wizards-Inc.github.io/index.md

 ## User Guide

 This section will guide the user through all of the implemented functionality of the online store.
 The website deployed to Vercel can be accessed [here](https://3-d-wizards-inc-two.vercel.app/).

+To fully test the web app, use the following admin login:
+email: temptestadmin@314.com
+pw: tester

 ### Landing Page